-As adopted by the Board of Trustees on 23 September 2019
+As adopted by the Board of Trustees on 21 September 2020

-- 1. These Bylaws codify the rules and regulations applicable to all pupils enrolled at Middleton Grange School. - 2.
-These dated Bylaws replace all previous Bylaws applicable to pupils enrolled at Middleton Grange School.
+- 1. These Bylaws codify the rules and regulations applicable to all students enrolled at Middleton Grange School. - 2.
+These dated Bylaws replace all previous Bylaws applicable to students enrolled at Middleton Grange School.